Opening a Shared Account

+Before opening a Shared account, take a quick look at this article to learn a bit more about co-owning a bank account.
 It’s also a good idea to talk with your partner about how you’ll be using the account.
 What expenses and income will you share, and what (if any) will you choose to keep separate?
-Are you eager to analyze your spending trends or budget with Goals?
+Are you eager to analyze your spending trends or make shared Goals?
 If so, what system would you like to use?

 Inviting someone to open a Shared account